NikLeberg/container_builder/questasim/README.md

 This container contains a continerized version of `Questa  Intel Starter FPGA Edition-64 vsim 2021.2 Simulator 2021.04 Apr 14 2021`.

 Questa is a part of [Intel Quartus Prime Lite](https://www.intel.de/content/www/de/de/products/details/fpga/development-tools/quartus-prime/resource.html).
-To reduce the size of the image the tools of Quartus have been split up into tow images:
+To reduce the size of the image the tools of Quartus have been split up into two images:
  - [`quartus`](../quartus/README.md), tools to synthesize HDL for Intel FPGAs
  - `questasim`, tools to simulate HDL (this one here)